B-Jones-RFD/sppyte/README.md

 # Sppyte

-A tiny, explicit Python helper for working with legacy **SharePoint REST** endpoints using and **NTLM** authentication.
-Sppyte keeps a very thin abstraction so you can reason about the underlying HTTP calls without surprises.
+A tiny, explicit Python helper for working with SharePoint site in Python using legacy **SharePoint REST** endpoints using and **NTLM** authentication.
+Sppyte[^1] keeps a very thin abstraction so you can reason about the underlying HTTP calls without surprises.

 > ⚠️ This client uses **NTLM** (`requests-ntlm`) and is best suited for **SharePoint on-prem** or environments where NTLM is configured.
 SharePoint Online typically uses different auth flows.